Secret Signposts

 They injected into this world a burst of hope and vicarious glory sorely needed in this age of cynicism, distrust, chaos and doomcrying.

 Think of it.
 When’s the last time you felt a surge of positivity and pride at human accomplishments?
-Speaking strictly for myself, it’s been at least one year, three months, and a day or two.
+Speaking strictly for myself, it’s been more than one year, three months, and a day or two.

 But watching the Artemis mission’s textbook-perfect splashdown and recovery had me shedding at least one tear of grateful joy.